Statutes of Mortmain: Alienation and the statute of

 Bracton gives the example of a tenant making a gift of frankalmoin: gifting land to the Church.
 A right of wardship would have no value at all, as ownership cannot henceforth pass to a minor.
 An escheat of the land (reclaiming the land by the overlord, for want of an heir to inherit it) would allow the overlord to re-take control of the land.
 But by placing the land in frankalmoin it was left in the hands of a group of lawyers or others, who allowed the use of the land by a religious organisation.
 The overlord would have only nominal control of this corporation, as it had never entered into a feudal homage arrangement, hence the corporation owed nothing to the overlord.
 Bracton was sympathetic to this arrangement.
 According to him, the lord was not really injured, as his rights to the land remained unscathed.
 It is true they had been significantly diminished, as he had suffered damnum; but there had been no injuria.
-Bracton was of the opinion (undoubtedly correct) that a gift of land to the Church could be voided only by the heirs of the donor, not by the feudal overlord.
+Bracton was of the opinion that a gift of land to the Church could be voided only by the heirs of the donor, not by the feudal overlord.